PurpleTurtleCreative/grouped-content/readme.txt

 Managing pages in WordPress quickly becomes burdensome as your website grows.
 This is because the default Pages directory makes the common task of finding pages an intimidating challenge.
 When finally editing pages, you also cannot quickly get to a related page, so you have to head back to the extensive listing.
 As a result, much time that should be spent on content creation goes to waste.

-**What about content organizer plugins?** Surprisingly, the same amount of energy and time can be wasted.
+**What about content organizer plugins?** Surprisingly, the same amount of energy and time can still be wasted.
 Instead of spending time searching for pages, you are now tasked with keeping content properly organized and designing appropriate folder structures.
-You even might _also_ need to train your team on your site’s organization standards so that it doesn’t get disorganized all over again!
+You might _also_ even need to train your team on your site’s organization standards so that it doesn’t get disorganized all over again!

 Grouped Content, on the other hand, helps you manage your pages naturally and automatically. **All it takes is the simple action of setting a parent page.** _(Which you should already be doing!)_